SyncfusionExamples/blazor-pdf-viewer-examples/Common/Create PDF using base library - SfPdfViewer/README.md

-# Create new PDF file in created event and load the same document in PDFViewer
+# Create new PDF file in created event and load the same document in SfPdfViewer
 Sample to create a new PDF document in component's created event and load the same document in the SfPdfViewer.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/how-to/create-pdf-document-in-the-created-event-of-pdf-viewer